Skip to main content Skip to navigation

 • $2 million for an education campaign to promote new rules and increase recreational stewardship across metropolitan and regional areas.

-• $2 million to expand the statewide boat ramp and covert remote camera.
+• $2 million to expand the statewide boat ramp and covert remote camera network.

 • $1.9 million to support alternative recreational fishing experiences and encourage fishers to target other species through FADs (Fish Aggregating Devices).